Yaochu Jin

 He was named Fellow of the Institute of Electrical and Electronics Engineers (IEEE) in 2015 (class 2016) "for contributions to evolutionary optimization", and was selected a Member of Academia Europaea in 2021.
+He won the 2025 IEEE Frank Rosenblatt Award.

 He is presently the Editor-in-Chief of the IEEE Transactions on Cognitive and Developmental Systems, and the Editor-in-Chief of Complex & Intelligent Systems.

-Prof Jin was named a Highly Cited Researcher for 2019 and 2020 by Clarivate's Web of Science group.
+Prof Jin was named a Highly Cited Researcher from 2019 and 2024 by Clarivate's Web of Science group.